 If you suffer from geographic tongue, you should discuss several testing and treatment options with your doctor.

-(1) Get tested for celiac disease
+(1) Get Tested for Celiac Disease

-If you have celiac disease, you’ll need to implement a medically-prescribed, lifelong gluten-free diet, which will aid in your small intestine’s recovery.
+If you have celiac disease, you’ll need to implement a medically prescribed, lifelong gluten-free diet, which will aid in your small intestine’s recovery.

-(2) Give yourself a nutrition boost
+(2) Give Yourself a Nutrition Boost

-Because research indicates a connection between nutritional deficiencies and geographic tongue, you may want to consider boosting your vitamin intake both through food and supplementation.
+Because research indicates a connection between nutritional deficiencies and geographic tongue, you may want to consider boosting your vitamin intake through food and supplementation.

 Talk to your doctor or nutritionist about taking supplements to boost your iron, folic acid, vitamins B6 and B12, and zinc.

-Your doctor can test you for vitamin deficiencies, or you can take an at-home vitamin check test to check yourself.
 Many insurance companies no longer pay for vitamin checks, so the at-home testing options are often the more affordable and convenient way to get the job done.

 A good multivitamin may do the trick, or you may need further nutritional therapy, which you can assess with your healthcare provider.
 I list all the supplements I take for celiac disease in this article, which could serve as a starting point for conversing with your doctor.

-(3) Eliminate gluten for awhile
+(3) Eliminate Gluten

-If you have a negative celiac disease test, consider getting tested for gluten sensitivity.
-Wheat Zoomer is the most comprehensive gluten sensitivity test recommended by Dr. Tom O’Bryan.
-This test will give you insights into how gluten may be impacting your body in an adverse way.
+One such test is the Wheat Zoomer test, which is the most comprehensive gluten sensitivity test and recommended by Dr. Tom O’Bryan.
+This test provides insights into how gluten may be adversely impacting your body.

 Listen to Your Body

-While many doctors say they believe geographic tongue to be a harmless condition, which may very well be true, research suggests it could also be the sign of something more serious going on in your body, such as celiac disease, nutritional deficiencies, gluten sensitivity, or something else.
+While many doctors say they believe geographic tongue to be a harmless condition, which may very well be true, research suggests it could also be the sign of something more serious in your body, such as celiac disease, nutritional deficiencies, gluten sensitivity, or something else.

 Talk to your doctor about getting tested for celiac disease, gluten sensitivity, and nutritional deficiencies, and assessing other symptoms you’re experiencing to help you connect the dots in your own health.